Singulink/Singulink.Cryptography.PasswordHasher/README.md

         user.PasswordHash = hasher.UpgradeHashChain(user.PasswordHash);
 }

-// Hashes in the database are now composed of a 10,000 iteration SHA256 hash chained to
+// Hashes in the database are now composed of a 10,000 iteration hash chained to
-// another 10,000 iteration SHA256 hash.
+// another 10,000 iteration hash.

-// Use login code as follows so that upgraded hash chains are rehashed to a normal unchained
+// Use login code like the following to regenerate chained hashes directly from the password
-// hash on successful login:
+// to eliminate the chains:

 bool Login(string username, string password)
 {